This post may include affiliate links. There is never an additional cost to you. See full disclosure here.

 Temporarily Discontinue Diuretic Medications

-In addition to treating the underlying medical condition, many of these medicines also exhibit diuretic effects.
+In addition to treating underlying medical conditions, many of these medicines also exhibit diuretic effects.
 Diuretics eliminate excess water from the body through urination.
 The combination of profuse sweating, rapid breathing, and diuretic medicine when hiking creates an unhealthy trifecta.

 That is to say, dehydration can set in without warning.
 In summary, too much water is eliminated from the body too quickly.